Your cart

 Many people associate amethyst with a single, saturated purple color, but in fact it ranges in tone from nearly imperceptible pale lilac to deep merlot.
 Color zoning, in which bands or areas of distinctly different colors form in a single crystal, is also quite common in amethyst.
 Depending on how a raw crystal is cut, it can sometimes even reveal the crystal’s hexagonal crystal structure, as seen in “chevron amethyst” which is cut to display a cross-section of a single crystal displaying these bands of color.

-Amethyst historically is believed to serve as a protective amulet, promising the wearer clarity of thought and a quick wit.
+Amethyst was historically believed to serve as a protective amulet, promising the wearer clarity of thought and a quick wit.
 Because of its color, amethyst is associated with the Greek god of wine, Bacchus, and was also believed to provide protection against drunkenness.
 It was even believed that drinking wine from a chalice carved of amethyst would prevent intoxication!
 While we can’t speak to the efficacy of those anti-intoxication properties, the beautiful range of purples found in amethyst can indeed stir our passions, sooth our nerves, or connect us to a sense of power and confidence.

 Sources: